-Most strikingly, two distinct superconducting (SC) phases, SC1 and SC2, have been discovered in different regions of the phase diagram\cite{Nature434_Zhou}.
-The SC1 phase emerges from a paramagnetic normal state and respects the Pauli limit, which implies $s$-wave spin-singlet superconductivity\cite{PhysRevLett.127.187001,PhysRevLett.127.247001,PhysRevB.105.L081407}.
-The SC2 phase occurs within a fully spin-polarized, valley-unpolarized half-metal and is insensitive to an applied in-plane Zeeman field.
-An acoustic-phonon-mediated superconducting mechanism\cite{PhysRevLett.127.187001} and electron-electron interaction-driven superconducting mechanism\cite{PhysRevLett.127.247001,dong2021superconductivity} have been proposed to explain the observed SC2 phase, but there are still puzzles, and the pair symmetry of the SC2 phase is still under very active debate\cite{PhysRevLett.127.187001,PhysRevLett.127.247001,PhysRevB.105.L081407,PhysRevB.105.075432,chatterjee2021inter,dong2021superconductivity,arxiv.2109.04669,arxiv.2203.09083}.
-In this paper, we make efforts to identify the nature of the observed SC2 superconducting state, and the superconductivity we mention in the following refers to the SC2 phase specifically.
+Most strikingly, two distinct superconducting phases, SC1 and SC2, have been discovered in different regions of the phase diagram \cite{Nature434_Zhou}.
+The SC1 phase emerges from a paramagnetic normal state and respects the Pauli limit, which implies s-wave spin-singlet superconductivity \cite{PhysRevLett.127.187001,PhysRevLett.127.247001,PhysRevB.105.L081407}.
+The SC2 phase occurs within a fully spin-polarized, valley-unpolarized half metal and is insensitive to an applied in-plane Zeeman field.
+An acoustic-phonon-mediated superconducting mechanism \cite{PhysRevLett.127.187001} and electron-electron interaction-driven superconducting mechanism \cite{PhysRevLett.127.247001,dong2021superconductivity} have been proposed to explain the observed SC2 phase, but there are still puzzles, and the pair symmetry of the SC2 phase is still under very active debate \cite{PhysRevLett.127.187001,PhysRevLett.127.247001,PhysRevB.105.L081407,PhysRevB.105.075432,chatterjee2021inter,dong2021superconductivity,you2022,PhysRevLett.130.146001}.
+In this paper, we make efforts to identify the nature of the observed SC2 superconducting state and the superconductivity we mention in the following refers to the SC2 phase specifically.

-Compared to the determinant quantum Monte Carlo (DQMC) method\cite{PhysRevB.41.9301}, the constrained-path quantum Monte Carlo (CPQMC) method is believed to be the appropriate approach where the sign problem is eliminated by the constrained-path approximation.
+Compared to the determinant quantum Monte Carlo (DQMC) method \cite{PhysRevB.41.9301}, the constrained-path quantum Monte Carlo (CPMC) method is believed to be the more appropriate approach where the sign problem is avoided by the constrained-path approximation.
 We focus on the superconducting pairing correlation and magnetic correlation in the ground state of ABC-TLG.
-Our simulation shows that the system exhibits a short-range antiferromagnetic correlation at half-filling and that the superconducting pairing correlation with the $d + id$ wave dominates over other pairing symmetries with the perpendicular electric field.
-For further study, we also considered the effect of the on-site Coulomb interaction $U$, and it is found that the superconducting pairing correlation with $d + id$ wave symmetry is enhanced by the existence of $U$.
+Our simulation shows that the system exhibits a short-range antiferromagnetic correlation at half filling and the superconducting pairing correlation with the $d + id$ wave dominates over other pairing symmetries with the perpendicular electric field.
+For further study, we also considered the effect of the on-site Coulomb interaction $U$ and it is found that the superconducting pairing correlation with $d + id$ wave symmetry is enhanced by the existence of $U$.
 Our study provides a starting point for further theoretical and experimental investigations of correlation effects and superconductivity in ABC-TLG.